Braess' Paradoxes in Coupled Power and Transportation Systems: Introduction

 \section{Introduction}

 The global trend of transportation electrification calls for massive upgrades of supporting infrastructure.
-In addition to the rapidly expanding charging infrastructure \citep{afdc2024trends}, accommodating the increasing charging loads requires additional power grid capacities, which are usually achieved by costly and time-consuming grid asset upgrades (e.g., replacing transformers, generation, and power lines).
-Independently, like many countries in the world, the U.S. transportation infrastructure demands continuous investments to address aging roads/structures and accommodate increasing usage.
+In addition to the rapidly expanding charging infrastructure \citep{afdc2024trends}, accommodating the increasing charging loads requires additional power grid capacities, which are usually achieved by costly and time-consuming grid asset upgrades.
+Independently, like many countries in the world, the U.S. transportation infrastructure requires continuous investments to address aging roads/structures and accommodate increasing usage.
 Given budgetary constraints, it is therefore critical to strategically plan and invest in infrastructure upgrades to streamline transportation electrification while improving the performance of the power and transportation systems.

 Meanwhile, transportation electrification deepens the \emph{coupling} between the transportation and power systems.
-On one hand, the travel pattern of electric vehicle (EV) drivers determines the spatial and temporal profile of EV charging electricity loads; on the other, the cost and availability of charging services, which depend on grid condition and electricity costs, can impact EV travel decisions.
-Together, this mutual influence leads to interesting closed-loop dynamics between the transportation and power systems.
-Given the rapidly growing EV adoption and EV charging loads, it will be critical to carefully model and incorporate this closed-loop dynamics in planning studies and infrastructure expansion processes.
+Electric vehicle (EV) routing and charging choices determine the spatial charging load profile, which affects dispatch and locational marginal prices (LMPs) in the grid; these prices in turn enter drivers' decision-making and reshape equilibrium travel/charing patterns.
+This feedback motivates planning and operational questions that cannot be addressed by studying the two infrastructures in isolation.